madoke/madoke.org/content/posts/the-complete-software-engineer/index.md

 ---
 slug: the-complete-software-engineer
 title: The complete software engineer
-description: A walkthrough the hard and soft skills that can make a better software engineer
+description: What does it take to excel as a software engineer and what other aspects beyond programming can help us differentiate ?
 authors: David Simão
 categories: [Career Development, Software Engineering]
 tags: [Software Engineering, DevOps, SRE, Company Culture, Security, Observability, Monitoring, Documentation, Product]